coderefinery/git-collaborative/_episodes/02-centralized.md

 #### 9. Update your local copy

-Your branch `yourname/somefeature` is not needed anymore but more importantly, you need to sync your local copy:
+Your branch `yourname-somefeature` is not needed anymore but more importantly, you need to sync your local copy:

 ```
 $ git checkout master